alicevillar/Loan_Eligibility_Prediction/README.md

-# Loan Prediction using Decision Tree and Support Vector Machines
+# Loan Prediction using Decision Tree, SVM and Logistic Regression

 The repository contains a loan eligibility prediction based on a [Kaggle dataset](https://nbviewer.jupyter.org/github/alicevillar/loan-eligibility-prediction/blob/main/loan_prediction.ipynb).
 The primary goal of this project was to use Decision Tree and Support Vector Machines for predicting loan approval.